 As mentioned above, you should use this device either as an AP (with any existing router) or an AiMesh node (with supported Asus routers).
 I tested it in both roles.

 By the way, the RP-AX56 took quite a short time to start up, which was nice for my testing.
 Generally, you can switch it from one role to another within a few minutes.

 In my testing, the setup process of the RP-AX56U generally went well via a wired backhaul (AP or AiMesh).
 But like most of Asus's new hardware, you should expect some bugs.
 I ran into a few myself during the different setups.

-For example, if you choose to use the wireless backhaul, you might not be able to add the RP-AX56 as a mesh node if your main router is set to work in the 160MHz channel width — the process would fail at the end with no specific reason.
+For example, if you choose to use the wireless backhaul, you might not be able to add the RP-AX56 as a mesh node if your primary router works in the 160MHz channel width -- the process would fail at the end without giving you a specific reason.

-This makes sense because the device doesn’t support DFS channels or 160MHz bandwidth.
-But it would be nice if there was a warning.
+Though that makes sense because the device doesn't support DFS channels or 160MHz bandwidth -- it just can't connect -- it would be nice to get a meaningful error message.